MystenLabs/sui/doc/in-progress/time.md

 }
 ```

-**The resulting value is expected to change every 2 to 3 seconds**, at the rate that checkpoints are committed by the network.
+**Expect the resulting value to change every 2 to 3 seconds**, at the rate the network commits checkpoints.

-Successive calls to `sui::clock::timestamp_ms` in the same transaction will always produce the same result (transactions are considered to take effect instantly), and may also overlap with other transactions that touch the same shared objects, so it is not safe to assume that time progresses between transactions that are sequenced relative to each other.
+Successive calls to `sui::clock::timestamp_ms` in the same transaction always produce the same result (transactions are considered to take effect instantly), and might also overlap with other transactions that touch the same shared objects.
+Consequently, you can't assume that time progresses between transactions that are sequenced relative to each other.

-Any transaction that requires access to a `Clock` must go through **consensus**, because the only available instance is a **shared object**, so this technique is not suitable for transactions that must use the single-owner fast-path (see "Epoch timestamps" for a single-owner-compatible source of timestamps).
+Any transaction that requires access to a `Clock` must go through [consensus](/learn/architecture/consensus) because the only available instance is a [shared object](/learn/objects#shared).
+As a result, this technique is not suitable for transactions that must use the single-owner fast-path (see [Epoch timestamps](#epoch-timestamps) for a single-owner-compatible source of timestamps).

 **Transactions that use the clock must accept it as an immutable reference** (not a mutable reference or value).
 This prevents contention, as transactions that access the `Clock` can only read it, so do not need to be sequenced relative to each other.
-Validators will refuse to sign transactions that do not meet this requirement and packages that include entry functions that accept a `Clock` or `&mut Clock` will fail to publish.
+Validators refuse to sign transactions that do not meet this requirement and packages that include entry functions that accept a `Clock` or `&mut Clock` fail to publish.

-Code that depends on `Clock` can be tested using
+The following example shows how to test 'Clock'-dependent code by manually incrementing its timestamp, which is possible only in test code:

 ```
 module sui::clock {